 #Covered Indication

-1Failed a trial of radiation therapy as their primary treatment, AND
+1The patient failed a trial of radiation therapy as primary treatment.

-CMS Cryosurgery of Prostate Exclusions and Non-Covered Indications
+CMS Cryosurgery of the Prostate Exclusions and Non-Covered Indications

 Coverage Indications at a Glance